rwalker1501/Cultural-Epidemiology/read_me.txt

 2) Population data file:

-This file contains estimates of human population density for a three dimensional array of latitudes, longitudes, and dates.
+Population estimates are contained in the "population_data" directory and take the form of files containing estimates of human population density for a three dimensional array of latitudes, longitudes, and dates.

 Two files are currently available.